calaldees/blog/musings/future.md

 * Construction
     * Some business models have homes and other larger objects can be somewhat antonymously built - this is a proof of concept and not mainstream
     * Nanotubes and graphite become commercially viable to enable a new eara of construction.
-    * Architecture becomes more expressive due to new materials and techniques
+    * Architecture becomes more expressive due to new materials and techniques.
+    * Self healing concrete
 * Health
     * The long tail of covid lasts most of the decade
         * People have had covid multiple times and it's starting to accrue longer term damage for many people